Taraxacum officinale: Description

-Taraxacum officinale grows from (generally unbranched) taproots and produces several hollow, leafless flower stems that are typically 5-40 cm tall, but sometimes up to 70 cm tall.
-The stems can be tinted purplish, they are upright or lax, and produce flower heads that are held as tall or taller than the foliage.
+Taraxacum officinale grows from a (generally unbranched) taproot and produces several hollow, leafless flower stems, typically 5-40 cm tall, but occasionally reaching up to 70 cm tall.
+The stems can be tinted purplish, are upright or lax, and produce flower heads that are held as tall or taller than the foliage.
 The foliage may be upright-growing or horizontally spreading; the leaves have petioles that are either unwinged or narrowly winged.
 The stems can be glabrous or sparsely covered with short hairs.
-Plants have milky latex and the leaves are all basal; each flowering stem lacks bracts and has one single flower head.
-The yellow flower heads lack receptacle bracts and all the flowers, which are called florets, are ligulate and bisexual.
-In many lineages, fruits are mostly produced by apomixis, notwithstanding the flowers are visited by many types of insects.
+Plants have milky latex, and the leaves are all basal; each flowering stem lacks bracts and has one single flower head.
+The yellow flower heads lack receptacle bracts, and all the flowers, which are called florets, are ligulate and bisexual.
+In many lineages, the seeds are mostly produced by apomixis, even though the flowers are frequently visited by diverse insects.

-The leaves are 5-45 cm long and 1-10 cm wide, and are oblanceolate, oblong, or obovate in shape, with the bases gradually narrowing to the petiole.
+The leaves are 5-45 cm long and 1-10 cm wide, and they are oblanceolate, oblong, or obovate in shape, with the bases gradually narrowing to the petiole.
 The leaf margins are typically shallowly lobed to deeply lobed and often lacerate or toothed with sharp or dull teeth.

-The calyculi (the cuplike bracts that hold the florets) are composed of 12 to 18 segments: each segment is reflexed and sometimes glaucous.
-The lanceolate shaped bractlets are in two series, with the apices acuminate in shape.
-The 14-25 mm wide involucres are green to dark green or brownish-green, with the tips dark gray or purplish.
-The florets number 40 to over 100 per head, having corollas that are yellow or orange-yellow in color.
+The calyculi (the cuplike bracts that hold the florets) are composed of 12 to 18 segments; each segment is reflexed and sometimes glaucous.
+The lanceolate-shaped bractlets are arranged in two series, with acuminate apices.
+The 14-25 mm wide involucres are green to dark green or brownish-green, with dark grey or purplish tips.
+The florets number 40 to over 100 per head, having yellow or orange-yellow corollas.

-The fruits, called cypselae, range in color from olive-green or olive-brown to straw-colored to grayish, they are oblanceoloid in shape and 2-3 mm long with slender beaks.
-The fruits have 4 to 12 ribs that have sharp edges.
-The silky pappi, which form the parachutes, are white to silver-white in color and around 6 mm wide.
+The fruit, called cypselae, range in colour from olive-green or olive-brown to straw-coloured or greyish; they are oblanceoloid in shape and 2-3 mm long, with slender beaks.
+The fruit have 4 to 12 ribs that have sharp edges.
+The silky pappi, which form the parachutes, are white to silver-white in colour and around 6 mm wide.
 Plants typically have 24 or 40 pairs of chromosomes, while some have 16 or 32 pairs.